its-saran/whirl-api/README.md

 - **Monitoring:** Monitor the health and performance of your API Gateway with built-in tools.

-- **Google Cloud Functions:** Deploy Whril API effortlessly on Google Cloud Functions, taking advantage of the serverless infrastructure.
+- **Google Cloud Functions:** Deploy whirl API effortlessly on Google Cloud Functions, taking advantage of the serverless infrastructure.

 - **Functions Framework:** Use the Functions Framework to simplify the deployment process and focus on writing code.